-I have started getting obsessed with spicy syrups on fruit, see this amazing recipe for Roasted pineapple carpaccio in a light syrup of lime, fragrant lemongrass, chili and mint.
+I have started getting obsessed with spicy syrups on fruit; see this fantastic recipe for Roasted pineapple carpaccio in a light syrup of lime, fragrant lemongrass, chilli and mint.

-A lot of cultures in the world use some combination of dry rub of chili powder, salt and lime, on fruit including India, Vietnam, Mexico and other Central American countries, see recipe for Persimmons with lime and chili.
-The dry rub adds that immediate pop of spice and flavor, but can tend to overpower the flavors of the fruit in excess.
+Many cultures use some combination of the dry rub of chilli powder, salt and lime on fruit, including India, Vietnam, Mexico and other Central American countries; see the recipe for Persimmons with lime and chilli.
+The dry rub adds that immediate pop of spice and flavour but can tend to overpower the flavours of the fruit in excess.

-Syrups on the other hand are delicate and balanced.
-It infuses the fruits and does not detract from the core flavors of the fruit, but rather enhances the flavors of the fruit.
+Syrups, on the other hand, are delicate and balanced.
+It infuses the fruits and does not detract from the core flavours of the fruit but rather enhances the flavours of the fruit.
 This fruit salad is no exception.

 This is a beautiful and complex salad.
 You can essentially use any fruit of your choice, especially those that are currently in season.
-However, you want to use a combination of berries, strawberries, blueberries, raspberries, or other, citrus, like pineapple, oranges or grapes, a melon of choice and some core fruits like pears and apples.
+However, you want to combine berries, strawberries, blueberries, raspberries, or other citrus, like pineapple, oranges or grapes, a melon of choice and some core fruits like pears and apples.
 Do not be limited to the fruit in this recipe, use lychees, kiwi, grapefruit, bananas, watermelon, or anything else in the market that is looking delicious or that you crave.

-This salad has a variety of textures from the different fruit, but shines from the aromatic and spicy syrup.
-Macerating the fruit in syrup, allows the spices to infuse the fruit.
+This salad has a variety of textures from the different fruits but shines from the aromatic and spicy syrup.
+Macerating the fruit in syrup allows the spices to infuse the fruit.
 This salad is simply spectacular.
-You can serve it as a dessert, but I have started serving it as an appetizer or as a palate cleanser in very small servings.
+You can serve it as a dessert, but I have started serving it as an appetizer or palate cleanser in tiny servings.
 The guests love the splash of sweet that breaks up the otherwise savory courses.

-This is a wonderful cookbook on Bangladesh cuisine, filled with authentic recipes.
-The cuisine is very similar to Indian cuisine, but the dishes do have their specific nuances and flavors.
-I have just begun to cook from here and learn about the flavors, and you will see me cook from this book again, soon.
-I recommend this cookbook fro those who want to experiment with and learn from this cuisine.
+This is an excellent cookbook on Bangladeshi cuisine, filled with authentic recipes.
+The cuisine is very similar to Indian cuisine, but the dishes have specific nuances and flavours.
+I have just begun to cook from this book and learn about the flavours, and you will see me cook from it again soon.
+I recommend this cookbook for those who want to experiment with and learn from this cuisine.

 For more recipes from this beautiful cookbook, click here.